Hey party peeps!

 One of our fellow P4P’ers asked me a couple weeks ago for ideas for her child’s classroom.
 She was in charge of bringing drinks for the class’ St Patrick’s Day party.
 Since everyone knows it’s a full-blown green day (and I’m not talking about the band), she wanted something in that hue.

-I suggested a couple options to her but I preferred the green milk suggestion.
+I suggested a couple options for a St Patricks Day drink to her but I preferred the green milk suggestion.
 I know…sounds tasty, huh?

 I guess we could call it leprechaun juice.